|School||Cardiff School of Planning and Geography|

 Parts 1 and 2 will be taught through a mixture of lectures and seminars.
 Part 3 will consist of a 3-day field trip to a UK city and guided coursework submission.

 Skills developed through the module include the development of analytical, written and presentation skills for an existing urban area, and the preparation and submission of professional reports.
+Students will also practise their team working skills.

 Group Report - 100%